Professor of English and Comparative Literature, Columbia University

 Associate Professor of French and Africana Studies, Barnard College

 Kaiama L. Glover is Associate Professor of French and Africana Studies at Barnard College.
 She is the author of Haiti Unbound: A Spiralist Challenge to the Postcolonial Canon (Liverpool UP 2010), first editor of Marie Vieux Chauvet: Paradoxes of the Postcolonial Feminine (Yale French Studies 2016), and translator of Frankétienne’s Ready to Burst (Archipelago Books 2014).
 Her work has appeared in The Journal of Haitian Studies, French Forum, The French Review, Research in African Literatures, The Journal of Postcolonial Writing, Public Books, Public Culture, and Small Axe, among other publications.
-She has received awards and fellowships from the National Endowment for the Humanities, the Mellon Foundation, the PEN Foundation, and the Fulbright Foundation.

 William B. Ransford Professor of English & Comparative Literature and African-American Studies, Columbia University